 A good Sun Path diagram is present in almost any architectural project.
 Being an architecture student, you don’t need an extremely detailed or highly accurate diagram full of numbers or figures.
 This method of creating a sun path diagram is done using Adobe Illustrator as well as online resources.
-To keep it simple, the diagram shows your site (where your building will be) and the surrounding buildings and the way in which the sun moves across this area.
+To keep it simple, the diagram shows your site (where your building will be), the surrounding buildings and the way in which the sun moves across this area.

-A good idea is to find references.
+Before anything, you need to find references.
 This help gives you inspiration if you don’t already have a clear idea of the layout or style you want.
 The best source is Pinterest.
 Check out our board ‘Sun Path Diagrams’.

 The first thing you need to figure out is your site.
 For this example, we are going to use a site in Shoreditch.
 We are going to use Digimap to download a version of a map of the area.